The Magic Snowflake: Release

-The movie was first released in France on 20 November 2013.
+The Magic Snowflake was first released in France on 20 November 2013.
 The English version had a limited release in Canada on 30 November 2013.

-The movie was released in the United States and was planning to release in the U.K. by The Weinstein Company.
-On December 20, 2015, The Magic Snowflake was available on Netflix USA until after December.
-The U.K. release date is not set as yet.
+The film was released in the United States and was planned for release in the U.K. by The Weinstein Company.
+On December 20, 2015, The Magic Snowflake was available on Netflix in the United States.

 Home media

-On 1 November 2016, the movie was released on DVD in the US as a Double Feature with Santa's Apprentice.
+The Magic Snowflake was released on DVD in the United States on 1 November 2016 as a double feature with Santa's Apprentice.

-On 19 February 2019, the movie (77 minutes only) USA Special Edition Blu-ray was released.
+On 19 February 2019, the film was released on Blu-ray in the United States.